 Nothing prepares young parents for the first time they take their toddler to a home with a swimming pool.
-Inevitably that child will locate the water and make a beeline right for it.
-It catches us off-guard because we forget that kids aren’t naturally afraid of things like drowning, we have to teach them that.
-Luckily we’re pretty good at training our kids to be afraid of things: strangers, animals, the dark, clowns…
+Inevitably, that child will locate the water and make a beeline right for it.
+It catches us off guard because we forget that kids aren’t naturally afraid of things like drowning.
+We have to teach them that.
+Luckily, we’re pretty good at training our kids to be afraid of things: strangers, animals, the dark, clowns…

 There is wisdom in this.
 Children are vulnerable, and as their parents, it is our responsibility to help them navigate the dangers of the world well.
-But navigating danger is different than avoiding anything potentially dangerous.
+But navigating danger is different from avoiding anything potentially dangerous.
 In our desire to protect our children from danger we have too often attempted to create a world for them devoid of risk.
 There are two problems with this approach.

 1. A risk-free world is a mirage.